Interferometric microscale measurement of refractive index at VIS and IR wavelengths: Results and Discussion

-For the mid-range power of 100~$\mu$W polymerisation, the difference in retardance is from $n_2d = 13\pm 1~\mu$m (sample B) with $d_{SEM}= 6~\mu$m with $n = n_2d/d_{SEM} = 2.17$.
-Larger retardance $n_2d = 19\pm 1~\mu$m was determined for the approximately twice larger microdisks (two regions on sample A).
-The difference of $\sim 32\%$ in retardance was not expected due to the same laser exposure protocol and a total dose.
+For the mid-range power of 100~$\mu$W polymerisation, the difference in \blue{optical thickness} is from $n_2d = 13\pm 1~\mu$m (sample B) with $d_{SEM}= 6~\mu$m with $n = n_2d/d_{SEM} = 2.17$.
+Larger \blue{optical thickness} $n_2d = 19\pm 1~\mu$m was determined for the approximately twice larger microdisks (two regions on sample A).
+The difference of $\sim 32\%$ in \blue{optical thickness} was not expected due to the same laser exposure protocol and a total dose.
 A slight difference in sample's preparation and development could be the reason, which led to different material photo-sensitivity, degree of cross-linking, and density~\cite{15lpr706,littlefield2023enabling} -- all further influencing the evolution of calcination.
 Smaller samples (B) tend to be over-developed since it is judged by a naked-eye observation of 3D structures on glass.
 Over-exposed samples are more nano-porous on the surface which helps the removal of organic components during calcination.
 Larger disks were slightly thicker and less porous, which led to a slightly different evolution of calcination yielding disks of a larger retardnce and larger thickness $\frac{n_2 d}{d_{SEM}}= \frac{19~\mathrm{\mu m}}{8.5~\mathrm{\mu m}} \approx 2.24$.

 Both, $n_2$ and $d$ can be affected by calcination at high temperatures due to compositional changes of glass-ceramic (silica-zirconia).
 In the case of suspended micro-opitcs (disks here), the surface tension-driven mass transport (Fig.~\ref{f-concept}) of lower viscosity regions (higher temperature) can also contribute to the final state of processing~\cite{06n4802}.
 At temperatures above the annealing point of glass, the surface tension is changing by $4\times 10^{-5}$~N/m per 1K degree for typical $\sigma = 0.23 - 0.36$~N/m for different glasses~\cite{1936}.